Hey guys :D

 3. The student knew about the test on Friday, but still he did not study.

-It's raining implies that the speaker knows the weather situation and so will prepare for it, while the second clause I am not taking an umbrella implies that the speaker will still get wet.
+In the first clause, It's raining implies that the speaker knows the weather situation and so will prepare for it, while the second clause I am not taking an umbrella implies that the speaker will still get wet.
 Both clauses (or discourse segments) refer to related situations, or themes, yet imply a contradiction.
 It is this relationship of comparing something similar, yet different, that is believed to be typical of contrastive relations.

 In literature and film, juxtaposition is the arrangement of two opposing ideas, characters, objects, etc. side-by-side or in similar narratives for effect.
 Lost often uses juxtaposition to further develop the storyline or characters - it is applied variously to opposing emotions, abstract concepts, character traits/values, or images